Huastecoviejo/electrical-safe-work-condition/readme.txt

-use this repository at your own risk created with chatgpt
+use this repository at your own risk created with chatgpt game for learning creating an electrical safe work condition